 The laws outlined below help drivers determine who has the right of way and who must yield in various situations.
 All New Jersey motorists should know these laws to help prevent accidents.

-If you are injured because another driver failed to yield, a New Jersey car accident lawyer at the Lynch Law Firm can help you determine your legal options.
+If you are injured because another driver failed to yield, a New Jersey car accident lawyer at the Lynch Law Firm, PC can help you determine your legal options.

 Who is Required to Yield the Right of Way?